Kemily Ho – Legal Practice

 Kemily Ho joined Tevlin Gleadle Curtis Employment Law Strategies as an Articled Student and remained at the firm as a lawyer after her call to the Bar.
-She has extensive courtroom experience, having conducted matters in several levels of court in British Columbia.
+She has extensive courtroom experience, having conducted matters in all levels of court in British Columbia.

 Before law school, Kemily completed a Bachelor of Arts in Political Science and Economics at the University of British Columbia.
 While at law school, Kemily volunteered with the Law Students’ Legal Advice Program, and participated in the Legal Education Outreach program for high school students.
-In her third year, Kemily received the David Neil Hossie, QC Prize in Corporation Law.
+In her third year, Kemily received the David Neil Hossie, QC Prize in Corporate Law.
 One of her most memorable experiences at law school was mooting in the 2015 National Bowman Tax Moot, and making it to the semi-finals.